nikitadanilov/3-lisp/README.md

 ## Précis
-3-lisp is a dialect of Lisp designed and implemented by [Brian C. Smith](https://en.wikipedia.org/wiki/Brian_Cantwell_Smith) as part of his PhD. thesis [Procedural Reflection in Programming Languages](https://dspace.mit.edu/handle/1721.1/15961), also available in this repository.
-What this thesis refers to as "[reflection](https://en.wikipedia.org/wiki/Reflective_programming)" is nowadays more usually called "[reification](https://en.wikipedia.org/wiki/Reification_(computer_science))".
+3-lisp is a dialect of Lisp designed and implemented by [Brian C. Smith](https://en.wikipedia.org/wiki/Brian_Cantwell_Smith) as part of his PhD. thesis [Procedural Reflection in Programming Languages](https://dspace.mit.edu/handle/1721.1/15961) (what this thesis refers to as "[reflection](https://en.wikipedia.org/wiki/Reflective_programming)" is nowadays more usually called "[reification](https://en.wikipedia.org/wiki/Reification_(computer_science))").
+3-lisp program is conceptually executed by an interpreter written in 3-lisp that is itself executed by an interpreter written in 3-lisp and so on *ad infinitum*.
+This forms a (countably) infinite tower of meta-circular (*v.i.*) interpreters. *reflective lambda* is a function that is executed one tower level above its caller.
+Reflective lambdas provide a very general language extension mechanism.

 ## Meta-circular interpreters
 An [interpreter](https://en.wikipedia.org/wiki/Interpreter_(computing)) is a